did08018/findingdopa/README.md

 # findingdopa
-Looking for (and finding) a cure for Parkinson's Disease
+Looking for (and finding) a fix for Parkinson's Disease